Relentless rain causing flooding and road closures across B.C. | CBC News

 Half a metre of snow has fallen on the high passes since Saturday, the weather agency said.

-Rainfall is expected is expected to taper off across most of B.C. by Monday afternoon.
+Rainfall is expected to taper off across most of the province by Monday afternoon.
 However, Environment Canada has also issued wind warnings for the Fraser Canyon, Greater Victoria and Metro Vancouver.

 With files from Jessica Cheung and Yvette Brend